pxp9/pxp9.github.io/content/2025-09-20-fibonacci-calculation.md

 ```

 Let me tell you why this is a terrible idea.
 This algorithm is super slow,
-beacuse it does extra computations which are already computed and it does not store
+because it does extra computations which are already computed and it does not store
 any result.

 {% mermaid() %}